kevgk/Leya/readme.md

     - Open 'improv3d.ahk' and fill in you serveradress.

 ## Changelog
+### Version 0.6
+    - You can now assign specific permissions to keys

 ### Version 0.5
     - Added imp_key (authenticate users with one or multiple keys)
     - Improved error reporting